alinebiath/robot-framework-testes-mobile-helloword/README.md

 ### Pre-conditions for the tests
 - Clone the project
-- Install the app in device
-- Install Python 2.7.15
+- Python 2.7.15 installed
-- Install Appium
+- NodeJS installed
-- Use an ASCII editor of your preference (i.e. VSCode, Atom, RIDE, etc)</br>
+- An ASCII editor of your preference (i.e. VSCode, Atom, RIDE, etc)</br>